jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 * Understanding and configuration of BMP
 * A tour of the Jalapeno platform and high level understanding of how it collects and processes data
 * Familiarity with the ArangoDB UI and the BMP/BGP data collections the system has created
-* Familiarity with Arango Query Language (AQL) syntax
+* Basic introduction to Arango Query Language (AQL) syntax
 * Familiarity with the Jalapeno API and UI

 ## Jalapeno Overview